This edition was updated: June, 2008.

 and stuck together.

-The ice machine operates by building an 8 x 7 x 1/2 inch slab of ice by recirculating water over a metal evaporator plate chilled by an R-134a chiller (or R-12 before the early 1990s; this basic machine design goes back to the 1950s).
-When the slab of ice reaches the finished thickness, a thermostat triggers the harvest cycle, which reverses the chiller to warm the evaporator plate, until the ice slab slides onto a cutter grid.
+Besides this delicious indulgence, the ice machine also makes an excellent source for controlled cold-plate chilling necessary to the operation of an even greater luxury, the home soda fountain (see my page on home carbonation).
+On this page, however, we are only concerned with the ice and how to keep the machine running.
+This residential ice machine creates 8 x 7 x 1/2 inch slabs of ice by recirculating water over a metal evaporator plate chilled by an R-134a chiller (or R-12 before the early 1990s; this basic machine design goes back to the 1950s).
+When a slab of ice reaches the finished thickness, a thermostat triggers the harvest cycle, which reverses the chiller to warm the evaporator plate, until the ice slab slides onto a cutter grid.
 The cutter grid consists of nickel-chromium ("Nichrome" is one brand) resistance wire which is warmed by a low-voltage electric current.
-The ice slab rests on the heated wires, and the wires slice through the slab, first in one direction on the top layer of wires, then the perpendicular direction on the lower layer, yielding cubes of ice which drop into a ice supply bin.
+The ice slab rests on the heated wires, and the wires slice through the slab, first in one direction on the top layer of wires, then the perpendicular direction on the lower layer, yielding cubes of ice which drop into an insulated ice supply bin.
+The original machines were produced in an 18-inch width for a standard 34.5-inch under-counter height.
+Since 1999 a 15-inch version is also available.
 The only part of this machine which chills is the evaporator plate at the top of the machine where the ice forms.
-Unlike a conventional refrigerator-freezer, the ice storage bin is only insulated, not refrigerated.
+Unlike a conventional refrigerator-freezer, the ice storage bin is only insulated.
+The air inside is not refrigerated, and the temperature never drops below freezing.
 This bin is more or less like a portable ice chest but built into the cabinet.
 This is an essential principle of a wet ice machine.
 The cubes stay loose and are always slowly melting, so the machine runs to make new ice to keep the bin filled and to make up the ice you withdraw for use. |

-I got to know these machines quite well over the last 12 years.
+I got to know these machines quite well over the last 24 years.

 In 1995 I moved into a home equipped with one, and learned about this unusual appliance by doing my own repairs.